ranabouchama/is310-coding-assignments/README.md

 4. AI Tool/Workflow

-I plan to use AI very sparingly (if at all) in this course, if I use AI it would be as a sort of "search engine" to aid in understanding topics.
+I plan to use AI very sparingly (if at all) in this course, if I use AI it would be as a sort of "search engine", by search engine, I mean using responses from the Google AI search function that is baked in to aid in understanding topics.

 5. Hypothesis username:
    ranabouchama